r-trigo/jekyll-blog/_drafts/connecting-sequelize-to-a-postgresql-cluster.md

 Another way is using a floating IP address/virtual IP address to assign to the current primary database node, so the application knows which node it must connect to when performing write operations even if another node takes up primary role.

+We will be using Digital Ocean for server creation and floating IP assignment, but the strategy also works with other cloud providers who support floating IP.

 ## Objectives
 - connecting a **NodeJS** application with **Sequelize** to a **PostgreSQL** cluster in order to write from primary and read from standby nodes;
 - create and assign a **Digital Ocean Floating IP** (aka FLIP) to our current primary database node;